sottey/redovc/README.md

 Once the file has downloaded, extract the binary and put it somewhere that is accessible from your terminal.

-To run the app, just use the command redovc (some releases use the previous name redovc).
+To run the app, just use the command redovc (some releases use the previous name ultodo).
 To learn more about what you can do with the app, use the following command:
 ```
 redovc --help
 ```